vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/kUresha-shrIvatsAnka-mishraH/sarva-prastutiH/sundara-bAhu-stavaH.md

 SrI SundarabAhu Sthavam is a big sthavam with 132 slOkams .
 KurEsar enjoyed the Vaibhavam of ThirumAlirum-chOlai SundararAja PerumAl intensively as the Six AzhwArs did through their 128 Paasurams .
 PeriyAzhwAr , ANDAL , Thirumangai , BhUthatthAzhwAr , pEy AzhwAr and NammAzhwAr have blessed us with 128 deeply moving Pasaurams about the divya Soundharyam of the Lord celebrated as Azhagar , MaalalankArar , Sundara ThOLudayAn , Sundara Baahu , KaLLazhagar.
 As archA Moorthy , Azhagar's aprAkrutha soundharyam shines through His aparanji tanga ThirumEni .

-Here at ThirmAlirumchOlati known otherwise as Azhagar Koil , Lord SundarabAhu enjoys the cool breezes from Vrushabha Giri and enjoys Thirumanjanam from the waters of SilambARu (Noopura Ganghai) .
+Here at ThirmAlirumchOlati known otherwise as Azhagar Koil , Lord SundarabAhu enjoys the cool breezes from Vrushabha Giri and enjoys Thirumanjanam from the waters of SilambARu (Noopura Gangai) .
 Here the Lord is accompanied by Sundaravalli ThAyAr and resides under Somasundara VimAnam .
 The fragrant breeze from the Vrushabha Giri embraces the natural perfume of the Sandal Wood Trees , which are the Sthala Vrukshams at this dhivya dEsam .
 </details>